PutuJem/tech230-microservices/README.md

 4. Limited Resources: Building and managing microservices require additional resources, including expertise, infrastructure, and monitoring capabilities.
 If you have limited resources, it may be more practical to use a simpler architecture.

 5. Legacy Systems: If you have a legacy system that is difficult to refactor or integrate with microservices, it may be more practical to continue with the existing architecture rather than undertaking a complex migration.

-Ultimately, the decision to use microservices should consider the specific requirements, constraints, and resources available for your application.

 ### **An introduction to Docker**